 In synchronous mode, Corsa returns the decision but does not automatically freeze the transaction.
 Your system is responsible for acting on the

-FREEZE decision — for example, by holding settlement until the alert is resolved.Choosing the right mode
+FREEZE decision — for example, by holding settlement until the alert is resolved.Synchronous evaluation (inline on ingest)

 | Mode | When to use |